zognin/tp/docs/UserGuide.md

 * `[rn/RECIPE_NAME], [rp/RECIPE_PRICE]` allows you to specify the recipe information to update.
 None of them are mandatory, but at least one must be specified.

-* The updated recipe must not be a duplicate of an existing recipe in the recipe bookmarks. <br>
+* The updated recipe must not be a duplicate of another existing recipe in the recipe bookmarks. <br>
-  i.e. Updated recipe and existing recipe must not have the same `NAME`, list of ingredients and `PRICE`.
+  i.e. Updated recipe and the other existing recipe must not have the same `NAME`, list of ingredients and `PRICE`.

 * To edit a recipe's ingredient list, refer to [4.6.2 Adding a recipe ingredient](#462-adding-a-recipe-ingredient-add-ri) and [4.6.4 Deleting a recipe ingredient](#464-deleting-a-recipe-ingredient-delete-ri).